From family of baseball royalty, Rojas promises Mets success

 “The equity that he built, not only with the players but the organization and the coaches was significant in terms of ultimately choosing him,” Van Wagenen said.
 “The players understand his voice.
 They know when he says something that it has purpose.
 He doesn’t waste a whole lot of words.”

-Notes: Van Wagenen who sidestepped questions on whether incoming owner Steve Cohen was involved in the process.
+Notes: Van Wagenen sidestepped questions on whether incoming owner Steve Cohen was involved in the process.

 —